 In another embodiment of the system, there may be more than three buckets in a pixel, so as to divide out the functions 45 further and create even finer tonal continuity.
 In a further embodiment of the system, several pixels in a super-pixel allow red, green and blue colors to be segregated by each sub-pixel.
-This approach will be useful particularly in CCD require coupling circuitry between pixels to pass a charge between rows of pixels.
+This approach will be useful particularly in CCD semiconductors because of limits of this architecture, which 50 requires use before the digital sensor is the polarizing filter, require coupling circuitry between pixels to pass a charge between rows of pixels.
 In this case, outputs will vary between the micro-pixels to facilitate the differential processing required.